 Sagane’s virtuoso bass-line opens the record on ‘Don’t Mix!
 Danger’, a rapidfire punkish opener that’s sweetened by the creative backing harmonies.
 The group mellow right down on ‘To a Non-Dangerous Town’ – it places Nakajima’s voice in the spotlight, and it’s pretty.
 The squiggling guitar of ‘One Season’ recalls 1980s King Crimson, but 真っ黒 perfect a math-pop aesthetic here.

 It’s far too clever for mass appeal, but 真っ黒 is a terrific major label debut for Tricot.
-It wouldn’t take much to convince me that Tricot are currently the world’s most accomplished guitar band, and 真っ黒 is an early contender for album of the year.
+It wouldn’t take much to convince me that Tricot are currently the world’s most accomplished art-rock guitar band, and 真っ黒 is an early contender for album of the year.